Shsun2012/shsun2012.github.io/_posts/2020-01-03-bootstrap.md

 Using the [boot](https://www.rdocumentation.org/packages/boot/versions/1.3-23?tap_a=5644-dce66f&tap_s=10907-287229) package in R as the following steps:
 1. Define a function to return statistics
-2. Use the boot function
+2. Use the `boot` function
-3. Use the boot.ci function to get the confidence intervals
+3. Use the `boot.ci` function to get the confidence intervals

+When we run the boot function, we have to decide the number of repetitions (R).
+Wilcox (2010) writes "599 is recommended for general use", which is a minimum number of samples you should consider.

 ### How to interpret bootstrapping results

-First we run the boot function, then we apply the boot.ci function which generates 5 different types of equi-tailed two-sided nonparametric confidence intervals: the basic bootstrap interval, teh studentized bootstrap interval, the bootstrap percentile interval, and the adjusted bootstrap percentile interval.
-Here we use "bca", which is a matric with 5 columns, the first column containing the level, the next two containing the indices of the order statistics used in the calculations and final two the calculated endpoints themselves.
+We apply the `boot.ci` function which generates 5 different types of equi-tailed two-sided nonparametric confidence intervals: the basic bootstrap interval, the studentized bootstrap interval, the bootstrap percentile interval, and the adjusted bootstrap percentile interval.
+Here we use `type = 'bca'`, which is a matric with 5 columns, the first column containing the level, the next two containing the indices of the order statistics used in the calculations and final two the calculated endpoints themselves.

 ```
 results = boot(data = observations, statistic = vd.mean, R = 10000)